-The AIO Fastpath is used only on character devices (raw logical volumes) and sends I/O requests directly to the underlying device.
-The file system path used on block devices uses the aio kprocs to send requests through file system routines provided to kernel extensions.
-Disabling this option forces all I/O activity through the aios kprocs, including I/O activity that involves raw logical volumes.
+The AIO FastPath is used only on character devices (for example, raw logical volumes) and sends I/O requests directly to the underlying device.
+The file system path used on block devices uses the AIO kernel process (kprocs) to send requests through file system routines provided to kernel extensions.
+Disabling this option forces all I/O activity through the AIOs kprocs, including I/O activity that involves raw logical volumes.
 In AIX 4.3 and earlier, the fast path is enabled by default and cannot be disabled.